-Initiative: Probationary Employment of Uncertified Building/Zoning Code Officials (Ordinance 1786)

-Was this non-tax initiative a part of your original plan application X or a plan amendment

-Has the ordinance(s) needed to implement this initiative been enacted?
-X Yes

-If yes, when was the ordinance enacted?
-APRIL 13, 2015 - ORDINANCE NO. 1786

-If no, please describe the challenges faced in enacting the related ordinance(s).

-SUCCESSES - In the space below, please provide a brief narrative that highlights successes realized through the implementation of this initiative and any metrics used to track performance.
+Therefore the total and the to Initiative: Probationary Employment of Uncertified Building/Zoning Code Officials (Ordinance 1786) Was this non-tax initiative a part of your original plan application $\underline{\mathbf{X}}$, or a plan amendment?
+Has the ordinance(s) needed to implement this initiative been enacted? $\underline{\mathbf{X}}$ Yes \square No If yes, when was the ordinance enacted?
+April 13, 2015 - Ordinance No. 1786 If no, please describe challenges faced in enacting the related ordinance(s).
+SUCCESSES - In the space below, please provide a brief narrative, which highlights successes, realized through the implementation of this initiative and any metrics used to track performance.
 The adoption of the ordinance, Weirton has been able to hire new employees and utilize them in a manner to achieve effective work hours on the job.
-They are in a mentoring program that allows them to be in the field with a licensed inspector for "on the job' training in a variety of situations, from property maintenance issues to commercial inspections.
+They are in a mentoring program that allows them to be in the field with a licensed inspector for " on the job' training in a variety of situations, from property maintenance issues to commercial inspections.
 Once the licensed inspector determines that the trainee is properly trained for duty, the new employee is then released to perform those functions independently.
-One inspector has successfully passed three certification tests, and another has passed two tests.
+By this initiative, a former Inspector was able to successfully complete two certification tests, and a current Inspector has successfully completed 3 certification tests.
+In addition, another Inspector is performing on the job training while studying for his certification tests.
 This initiative allows us to place more inspectors in the field to address the many building code problems that exist in the city.

-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during the implementation of this revenue initiative that would benefit other municipalities.
+LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 The program has allowed the city of Weirton to more quickly train and certify trainees at the same time contribute to addressing the many code enforcement challenges.